ryutaro-0907/twitter-clone/README.md

 ## NOTE for development.
 ### Frontend
-if data is not fetching from backend, please reload backend code to reload.
+if data is not fetching from backend, please reload backend code.

 ``` i.e.
 Server Error